 We are studying these effects through a mixture of fieldwork, satellite observation and computer simulations of the ice shelf and its climate.

 Project MIDAS is based at Swansea University and Aberystwyth University in Wales, with support from the British Antarctic Survey and a variety of partners both in the UK and internationally.
-The project is funded by the National Environment Research Council.
+The project is funded by the Natural Environment Research Council.